 If you experience avoidance symptoms, it means you try to avoid any situation that reminds you of the traumatic event.
 For example, if you were sexually assaulted at a train station, you will do what you can to avoid visiting train stations again.
 You may even avoid sights, sounds, smells and people that remind you of the event.

 As it is too upsetting to risk reliving the event over and over again, you distract yourself in any way possible.
 It is common for PTSD sufferers to immerse themselves in activities such as jigsaw and crossword puzzles as a means of blocking out any potential reminders of the trauma.
-In some cases, you may even try to block everything out by becoming emotionally numb; after all, it is better to feel nothing than feel angst and fear, right?
-As a result, you become withdrawn and communicate less with people around you.
+In some cases, you may even try to block everything out by becoming emotionally numb; after all, it many believe it is better to feel nothing at all than feel angst and fear.
+As a result, however, you become withdrawn and communicate less with those around you – even your loved ones.

 3 – An Increase in Negative Feelings Such as Guilt & Shame

 The trauma could cause you to think differently about yourself and others.
 For example, you may have a sense of guilt because you believe it was your fault.
-This is common amongst victims of rape.
-You feel ashamed that you ‘allowed’ the traumatic event to happen and take no pleasure in things you used to enjoy.
+This is common among victims of rape.
+You feel ashamed that you ‘allowed’ the traumatic event to happen, and take no pleasure in things you used to enjoy.

 4 – Hyperarousal